Multi-Probe Micromanipulator System

 A mounting ring allows multiple probe arm assemblies to be positioned around the target – from one probe to eight or more.
 The ring mounts to standard laboratory tables with imperial or metric hole patterns.
 Alternatively, the arms can be inverted by mounting them to the underside of an elevated platform, maximizing clear space below the probes for animal interaction with a virtual task environment.

 Each probe arm has four degrees of freedom for initial pre-adjustment.
 Use the displacement markings to register the location of each probe in stereotaxic coordinates and calculate the approach angle.
-Coming soon: Enter this information into the Virtual Coordinate System with the MPM software, removing real-time geometry puzzles from the time it takes to do a recording.
+Enter this information into the Virtual Coordinate System (VCS) software and remove real-time geometry puzzles from the time it takes to do a recording.
+Use the simulation mode for a 3D visualization of probe assemblies, along with target bregma and lambda locations, to plan probe positions or practice moving.
+Email us for the VCS Software Overview Guide.

 Precise motorized positioning